 Plus, if you have small kids running around while you’re playing, the red and white pieces stick in the board so if the board gets bumped it’s not quite the same catastrophe as someone bumping your Scrabble board…

-This is our latest favourite game.
-If you’re a fan of games like Settlers and Puerto Rico, you’ll love San Juan.
+This is our latest favourite board game for two players.
+If you’re a fan of board games like Settlers and Puerto Rico, you’ll love San Juan.
 It’s a card-game version of Puerto Rico, but it takes only a minute to set up and can be played with two (or more) players.
 We can play a game in about an hour (or less), as the game wraps itself to its own conclusion at a certain point (usually just as you are feeling successful).

-There, are of course, these old staples, which you might enjoy although I refuse to play them.
+There, are of course, these classic board games for two players, which you might enjoy although I refuse to play them.
 My husband is the sort of guy who is figuring out his next five moves while I’m still trying to figure out my next move, so “checkmate” is inevitable pretty quickly.
 He’s started teaching Sunshine how to play Checkers, so maybe someday she’ll be able to give him a better challenge than I can.

 Ticket to Ride